sudipchaulagain/BIM/README.md

 # BIM
-this is for training purpose only
+this is for training purpose only.